dzhidzhoev/AntiRTDPI/README.md

 sudo kextunload /Library/Extensions/AntiRTDPI.kext
 ```

-Enjoy!
+Enjoy it!
 If you experience any issues or have suggestions - I'll be glad to hear you!